trpc-group/trpc-cpp/docs/en/costom_naming.md

 }  // namespace trpc::custom_limiter
 ```
 In this example, the CustomLimiter class inherits from the trpc::Limiter base class and implements the ShouldLimit() and FinishLimit() methods.
-Developers can modify this example according to actual needs to support custom limiter plugins.
+Developers can modify this example according to actual needs to implement support for custom rate limiter plugins.

-Custom service registration plugin example:
+Custom service registry plugin example:

 **custom_registry.h**

 ```cpp